+Complaint

-Complaint The original and a complete conformed copy, together with exhibits, if any for each defendant to be served are required.
+The original and a complete conformed copy, together with exhibits, if any for each defendant to be served are required.

+Signature

-Signature The complaint and all original pleadings must be signed by the party filing the complaint, with a complete address and telephone number.
+The complaint and all original pleadings must be signed by the party filing the complaint, with a complete address and telephone number.

+Service

-Service See F.R.C.P.
+See F.R.C.P.
 4 Service may be made in accordance with Rule.
 Except for extra-ordinary circumstances, the Marshal shall decline to serve process in the absence of a special order of the court.

+Court Fees

-Court Fees Administrative fee for filing a civil action, suit, or proceeding in a district court, \$50.
-This fee does not apply to persons granted in forma pauperis status under 28 U.S.C. § 1915.
-This administrative fee will be collected in addition to the \$350.00 civil action filing fee.(whether Complaint or Petition for Removal).
+The fee for filing a new civil case is \$350.00 (whether Complaint or Petition for Removal).
 Payment can be made by cash, money order, check, payable to the "Clerk, U.S. District Court or by credit card.
 Please see this Court's website for a Credit Card Authorization Form.